guidefari/here_hugo/apps/v2/src/content/note/books-work.md

 > In learning sciences, we call this model “transmissionism.”
 It’s the notion that knowledge can be directly transmitted from teacher to student, like transcribing text from one page onto another.
 If only!

 > In summary: lectures don’t work because the medium lacks a functioning cognitive model.
-It’s (implicitly) built on a faulty idea about how people learn—transmissionism—which we can caricaturize as “lecturer says words describing an idea; students hear words; then they understand.”
+It’s (implicitly) built on a faulty idea about how people learn, transmissionism, which we can caricaturize as “lecturer says words describing an idea; students hear words; then they understand.”

 > When lectures do work, it’s generally as part of a broader learning context (e.g. projects, problem sets) with a better cognitive model.